MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Flows that were never activated

 The Admin | Sync Template v4 (Flows) flow fails to collect flows that were never activated.
-These are referred to as unpublished flows.
-For example, If you import a solution with flows that are turned off, they are not collected for inventory because they are not returned by the connector.
+These inactive flows referred to as unpublished flows.

+For example, if you import a solution with flows that are turned off, these inactive flows are not collected for inventory because they are not returned by the connector.

 ## Co-authoring and Connections